 In The Crucible, Miller uses the dramatic format to tell the story of seventeenth century Salem Witch Trials as an allegory for twentieth century McCarthyism.
 The play is a searing commentary on 1950s politics.
 In an ironic twist, Miller himself was eventually called to testify before the House Committee on Un-American Activities.
 He was found in contempt for failing to cooperate with congress in divulging names of suspected communists.
 One might suspect that the contempt was mutual.

 The quintessential Arthur Miller play, however, is Death of a Salesman.
-It has been performed some 700 times and in over a dozen languages.
+Following its premiere in February 1949, it was performed over 700 times on Broadway.
+Since then, its been revived and performed on numerous stages the world over.
 The universality of its message about success, failure, and the American Dream breaks through barriers of place and time, much like the main character Willy Loman does as he moves seamlessly between past and present in an attempt to revisit and reconstruct his life and discover where it all went wrong.

 Arthur Miller has said, “to me the great thing is to write a good play.”* He has certainly done that, and so much more.
 We've only touched on a few of his numerous, fine works.
 Truly, he has built a body of literature that spans both genres and generations, and whose structural, aesthetic and intellectual integrity will stand the test of time.